twpayne/chezmoi/docs/HOWTO.md

 ## Use chezmoi outside your home directory

-chezmoi, by default, operates on your home directory, but this can be overridden with the `--dest` command line flag or by specifying `destDir` in your config file.
+chezmoi, by default, operates on your home directory, but this can be overridden with the `--destination` command line flag or by specifying `destDir` in your config file.
 In theory, you could use chezmoi to manage any aspect of your filesystem.
 That said, although you can do this, you probably shouldn't.
 Existing configuration management tools like [Puppet](https://puppet.com/),